USTVNow Review - Not Worth the Money or Hassles

 Plans with the Full DVR service level can save an unlimited number of programs, but USTVNow deletes them after four weeks.

-Is USTVNow Legal?
+Is USTVNow legal?

 Eyebrows go up when an obscure service like USTVNow promises to do what Hulu can’t - stream live TV outside the United States.
 Here are a few potential legal issues to consider before you try USTVNow.